ARCHERY SHOOTERS ASSOCIATION

 I. As a courtesy to fellow competitors there will be no talking to spectators or other groups while other competitors in the group are shooting.

 J. Cell phones or other electronic devices are to be turned off and their use is prohibited unless approved for use by the Tournament Director, or by prior arrangement with the Range Official and their shooting group due to a personal situation.
 The use of cell phones or any other personal communication devices for any form of communication is prohibited during competition.
-A shooter will be immediately disqualified from the competition and referred to the Competition Committee if they use a device for obtaining yardages or for receiving coaching during their round.
+A shooter will be immediately disqualified from the competition and referred to the Competition Committee if they receive coaching during their round.

-L. Shooters with movable sites are required to keep their yardage indicator covered before and after setting.
+L. On any range shooting unknown distances all shooters (regardless of class) with movable sites are required to keep their yardage indicator covered before and after setting.
 A shooter will receive a warning from the group for the first offense.
 The penalty for the second offense is a deduction of five points, and each subsequent offense will receive a score of zero.

 N. A group or individual may not approach the next shooting stake until the group occupying that stake has fully cleared the area.
 Anyone advancing to the competitor’s area of any other stake and/or interfering with another group will receive a score of zero for that target.
 Anyone found examining or touching the equipment of another shooter without permission shall be in violation of Competition Committee Rules paragraph D-1 “Unsportsmanlike Conduct.”

-R. The projection of a light or reference point, either directly or by reflection, onto a target is prohibited.
+T. The projection of a light or reference point while shooting, either directly or by reflection, onto a target is prohibited.
 This prohibition includes lighted nocks which may be used but which must go dark prior to the next shooter assuming the stake.
 Anyone in violation of this prohibition will receive a score of zero for that round.

 Known Distance & Unknown Distance Competition: In the “Classes” section all classes have been designated as Known, Unknown, or Both.
 The Tournament Director shall designate which round will be “Known” for those classes shooting “Both” at the Safety Meeting.